Home Alone: Managing Your Adult Dog’s Independence

 Creating a consistent schedule

-Dogs thrive on routine, and establishing a consistent schedule can help them feel more secure and independent.
-Set specific times for feeding, exercise, and , and stick to them as closely as possible.
+thrive on routine, and establishing a consistent schedule can help them feel more secure and independent.
+Set specific times for , exercise, and playtime, and stick to them as closely as possible.
 This consistency will not only help your dog know what to expect, but it will also make it easier for them to adjust to your absence.
 Dogs are creatures of habit, so having a structured routine in place can greatly contribute to their overall well-being.

 Feeding and exercise times